HGH Side Effects and Risks

 Acromegaly is a dangerous disease with increased incidence of heart attack and death.
 Acromegaly causes an unnatural overgrowth of bone in the extremities, forehead, and jaw, as well as other symptoms.

 In Dr. Rudman's study the anti-aging and health and fitness benefits were extensive but there were also side effects due to the large doses he used.
 Those who inject themselves with massive doses of HGH risk this same fate.1

 Concerns About the Risk of Cancer

 There are also concerns that HGH injections may increase the risk of cancer, since hormone replacement therapy (HRT) with certain other synthetic hormones has been found to increase the risk of cancer in some studies.

 Taking supplements that help the pituitary gland to release more of its own growth hormone has not been shown to increase the risk of cancer.
 In fact, it is believed that the growth hormone made by the body actually provides a defense against cancer by increasing the cancer fighting cells and strengthening the immune system.4

 Article: HGH and the Risk of Cancer

 Homeopathic Human Growth Hormone

-Homeopathic HGH sprays can provide a safe and effective way to enjoy the benefits of optimum growth hormone in the body without the side effects and risks that may be seen when taking HGH by injection.5
+Homeopathic HGH sprays can provide a safe and effective way to enjoy the benefits of optimal growth hormone in the body without the side effects and risks that may be seen when taking HGH by injection.5

 Those interested in increasing their own growth hormone release safely and effectively should learn more about our products, which come with a money back guarantee.
 You can always choose to take injections if needed, but why begin with the injections if it is not necessary?